 Section 7: Conclusion

 Alison has twenty-nine years of healthcare and information system experience, eleven of those years consulting at hospitals across the United States.
 Her areas of expertise include all aspects of Soarian Financials Revenue Management including Service Catalog (CDM), Service Maps, CRDT, General Ledger, Contracts, Claims, Reports, and all Master Files.
-Alison has provided analysis and reconfiguration for optimization, new build services, legacy support for hospital systems moving to a new platform, and training.Disclosure: Alison Kazmierczak has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Alison has provided analysis and reconfiguration for optimization, new build services, legacy support for hospital systems moving to a new platform, and training.Disclosure: Alison Kazmierczak has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.